jsal13/_blog_old/_posts/2022-01-14-arima-how-to-pt-1.md

 - ``d`` is the degree of diff-ing (``d``-diff in our notation),
 - ``q`` is the order of the moving average part (the window size),

-With these, check out the (Table 9.1 in this chapter)[https://otexts.com/fpp3/non-seasonal-arima.html], notice the special cases.
+With these, check out the [Table 9.1 in this chapter](https://otexts.com/fpp3/non-seasonal-arima.html), notice the special cases.
 Make sure you can reason out why these particular values create the associated result.

 For example, taking ``ARIMA(0, 1, 0)`` should result in a random walk.
 Why?
 Let's look.
 We are using no autoregression or moving averages, but we are taking a 1-diff.
 As we saw above, this is a way to make our model stationary (similar to white-noise) which is essentially a random walk.

 As usual, Python makes it dead-easy to do ARIMA on our timeseries, as we see below.
+(Ignore the warning for now...)

 ```python